Familism refers to core values of a family type which

 greater academic effort.
 Also, when mothers' educational level is low, attitudinal

 familism is positively associated to students' academic grades.
-This study underscores the

 Hispanic college students' adjustment: The influence of familism, acculturation, and social support - Regina Jean-Van